CatsheeRS/stellarthing2d/docs/cpp_is_questionable.md

 They're pretty much the same in C++, but don't use classes for everything.

 If it's meant to be used with pointers (e.g. entities), use classes, otherwise (e.g. vectors) use structs.

+## Templates

+Avoid templates, the editor simply gives up when I write them

+Use `void*` and casts instead.